This article was last updated by on

 • Prune weeds and grass around the garden to increase sunlight and reduce humidity.

-• Biological control, such as constantly exposing predators, helps eliminate unwanted pests.
+• Biological control, such as constantly exposing predators, helps eliminate unwanted beetles.

-Every pest Leaves its own marks after damaging your strawberries.
+Every pest leaves a mark after damaging your strawberries.

 9. Small Birds

-From picking the whole fruit to nibbling on them, birds can damage a large amount of fruit in a short time.
+From damaging the whole fruit to nibbling on them, birds can destroy strawberry patches in a short time.

 But several physical deterrents repel the birds without harming them.

-• Cover the bushes with 1-inch hole chicken wire or use mesh or butterfly netting over the bushes to deter the birds.
+• Cover the bushes with small-holed chicken wire mesh or use netting over them to protect the harvest.

-• As a temporary solution, install fake snakes, scarecrows, or predator toys in the garden to scare away the birds.
+• Install fake traps, scarecrows, or predator toys in the garden temporarily.

 10. Furry Animals

-Burrowing animals like squirrels, raccoons, and rabbits are excellent climbers who climb the trays to reach the plants.
+Burrowing animals like squirrels and raccoons are excellent climbers who climb the trays to reach the plants.

-You should start with physical control methods to aver them before they become a severe threat.
+You should start with physical control methods to avert them before they become a severe threat.

-• Install a chicken wire fence at least 30 inches high, buried 6 inches deep, to repel small animals like raccoons and rabbits without harming them.
+• Install a chicken wire fence at least 30 inches high, buried 6 inches deep, to repel burrowing and climbing critters.

-• Alternatively, you can apply the small animal repellant spray to keep them away to some extent.
+• Alternatively, you can apply the animal repellant spray to keep them away.

-Consider placing blood meal, feather meal, human hair, and commercial deer repellants near the plant to deter big animals like deer.
+• Consider placing blood meal, feather meal, human hair, and commercial deer repellants near the plant.

 From Editorial Team